sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 If there are any outstanding alarms in the current alarm table, the framework removes those records for which enable is set to false in the new profile.
 Severity counters in ALARM_STATS are reduced accordingly.

 Eventd starts using the merged map of characteristics for the all the newly generated events.
+A CUSTOM_EVPROFILE_CHANGE event is generated.

 The event profile is upgrade and downgrade compatible by accepting only those attributes that are *known* to eventd.
 All the other attributes will remain to their default values.